-Hailing from Zimbabwe, Nyasha holds a number of leadership roles within Special Olympics in addition to being an SSIGM.
-At the 2018 Global Athlete Congress in the Dominican Republic, he was elected Chairperson of the Congress by his fellow athletes.
-As part of this role, he serves on the Special Olympics International Board of Directors.
-He is also a Global Health Messenger, and in that position, he advocates for health by teaching healthy habits and everyday fitness.
+Hailing from Zimbabwe, Nyasha holds several leadership roles within Special Olympics.
+At the 2018 Global Athlete Congress in the Dominican Republic, his fellow athletes elected him Chairperson of the Congress.
+As part of this role, as Chair of the Global Athlete Congress he serves on the Special Olympics International Board of Directors.
+He is also a Global Health Messenger, advocating for health by teaching healthy habits and everyday fitness.

-At an early age, he was labeled “crazy” and put in special classes where he was isolated without friends.
-He was self-motivated to train in athletics and decided to join the school team.
+At an early age, Nyasha was labeled “crazy” and placed in special classes where he was isolated without friends.
+He was self-motivated to train in athletics and decided to join his school’s team.
 He did not perform well the first time he competed and was called “useless” by the other students.
-This made him train even harder.
-He won his next race.
+This made him train even harder leading him to win his next race.

 In 2012, Nyasha joined Special Olympics when it was introduced at his school.
 Joining Special Olympics gave him the confidence to become a school leader.
-He started by sharing his inspirational story with younger students.
-He is now a motivational speaker spreading a message of hope, inclusion, and goal-setting.
+He began his leadership role by sharing his inspirational story with younger students.
+As a result, he has become a motivational speaker spreading messages of hope, inclusion, and goal setting.[EK1]

 He volunteers at schools in his community providing competitive readiness training on how to become an effective athlete and student.
 His other volunteer activities include officiating at soccer and athletic competitions.
 He is also a member of the Lions Club and volunteers with an organization called Restless Development that empowers youth to solve the world’s challenges.